lygasch/azure-sdk-for-net/src/ResourceManagement/DataFactory/DataFactoryManagement/DataFactoryManagementChangelog.md

 ### Feature Additions

-* New Activity type: AzureMLUpdateResource, along with a new optional property in the AzureML Linked Service, "updateResourceEndpoint".
+* New Activity type: AzureMLUpdateResource, along with a new optional property in the Azure ML Linked Service, "updateResourceEndpoint".
    * This Activity takes as input a blob Dataset for an .iLearner file (e.g. produced as output of a retraining batch execution) and uploads it to the indicated management endpoint.